Menorca's Beaches Guide

-Without doubt one of Menorca's greatest attractions are it's many wonderful and varied beaches.
+Menorca is different, an unspoilt beach paradise so close to home.
+Without doubt Menorca's greatest attraction is it's many wonderful and varied beaches.

 Thoughtful planning laws introduced in the mid 70's means there are virtually no 'hotel skylines' behind resort beaches and many beaches remain wonderfully natural and amazing.
 You also will not find any beachside neon lit bars pumping out loud music with drunken singles groups or incessant beach sellers to bother you.